hugoQ1/go-epik/documentation/en/architecture.md

 ## Keeping up with the chain

-A Lotus node also listens for new blocks broadcast by its peers over the `gossipsub` channel (see FIXME for more).
+A epik node also listens for new blocks broadcast by its peers over the `gossipsub` channel (see FIXME for more).
 If we have validated such a block's parent tipset, and adding it to our tipset at its height would lead to a heavier head, then we validate and add this block.
 The validation described is identical to that invoked during the sync process (indeed, it's the same codepath).